Physiologic / Neuromuscular Dentistry | Park City, Salt Lake City, Midway & Heber, UT

 Traditional dentistry is two-dimensional and focuses on the belief that your natural occlusion, or bite, is the best position for your jaw.

-However, if you begin to demonstrate the symptoms of a TMJ disorder, including a popping or clicking of the jaw, headaches, migraines, shoulder, neck, and back pain, or a ringing in your ears, you may want to consider neuromuscular dentistry from Dr. Peterson in Park City.
+However, if you begin to demonstrate the symptoms of a TMJ disorder, including a popping or clicking of the jaw, headaches, migraines, shoulder, neck, and back pain, or a ringing in your ears, you may want to consider neuromuscular dentistry, more recently referred to as physiologic dentistry, from Dr. Peterson in Park City, Salt Lake City, Midway and Heber, Utah.

 A neuromuscular approach is used when a pathologic or unhealthy system is diagnosed.
 This can present in many ways.